facebook/react/packages/react-events/README.md

 Returns `true` if `target` is a child of `element`.

-### isTargetWithinEventComponent(target: Element): boolean
+### isTargetWithinResponder(target: Element): boolean

-Returns `true` is the target element is within the subtree of the Event Component instance.
+Returns `true` is the target element is within the subtree of the Event Responder instance.

-### isTargetWithinEventResponderScope(target: Element): boolean
+### isTargetWithinResponderScope(target: Element): boolean

-Returns `true` is the target element is within the current Event Component instance's responder.
-If the target element is within the scope of the same responder, but owned by another Event Component instance, this will return `false`.
+Returns `true` is the target element is within the current Event Responder's scope.
+If the target element is within the scope of the same responder, but owned by another Event Responder, this will return `false`.

 ### releaseOwnership(): boolean

-Returns `true` if the instance released ownership of the Event Component instance.
+Returns `true` if the instance released ownership of the Event Responder instance.

 ### removeRootEventTypes(eventTypes: Array<ResponderEventType>)